SeleneRP/selene-docs/src/content/docs/reference/configuration/server.md

 load_all_bundles()
 -- Alternatively, you can specify individual bundles to load like this:
 -- load_bundle("my_test_bundle")

+-- Load all scripts from the server_scripts folder.
+-- Scripts starting in . will be ignored. load_all_scripts()
+-- Alternatively, you can specify individual scripts to load like this:
+-- load_script("hello.world") -- takes a module path, i.e. loads server_scripts/hello/world.lua

 -- Load a specific map from a bundle. load_map("my_bundle", "my_test_map")